 Learn more about our City with the Ontario by the Numbers Series!

-Check out our newest edition of Ontario by the Numbers,
+Check out past editions of Ontario by the Numbers below!

 - 2010 Population - 163,924

 - 2019 US Census Ontario Quick Facts

 - 2019 Southern California Association of Governments Profile of Ontario (EDD Data)

 Founded as a Model Colony, based on innovation, planned development, community service and family values, the City of Ontario has become the economic heart of the region.
 The City Council is committed to maintaining Ontario's leadership role in the Inland Empire by continuing to invest in the growth and evolution of the area's economy while providing a balance of jobs, housing, and educational and recreational opportunities for our residents in a safe, well-maintained community.

 Adopted January 20, 1998

 0.2% Pacific Islander